wuxue107/bookjs-eazy/README-en.md

 #### table: table, also 1 kind of special box
 - some display problems occurred when paging was encountered in the table, and some optimization treatment was made (* * note * *: the column must have a fixed width),(reference: ezay-6 example)
-- For merged cells: the tag attribute data-split-repeat = "true" on td, the text in the pagination td will also be displayed on the new page.
+- For merged cells: the tag attribute data-split-repeat="true" on td, the text in the pagination td will also be displayed on the new page.
-- td : td> Direct child nodes can be [data-op-type = "text"],[data-op-type = "block"] elements
+- td : td> Direct child nodes can be [data-op-type="text"],[data-op-type="block"] elements
 - Use in one of the positions that meet the following selector rules:
 ```
  # content-box> next level node